ksyun-kenc/liuguang/README.md

 git submodule update --init
 ```

-Open each solution file with VS, and press F7.
+Open each solution file with VS, prefer to select MTRelease configuration, then build.

 Test steps: